Close

 Call our SSDI lawyers at (479) 316-0438 to receive your free case assessment today.

-In order to receive disability payments from the Social Security Administration (SSA), individuals must meet certain qualifications to prove they are classified as “disabled.”
-While having a qualifying condition is important, the severity of the disability is even more crucial.
 The SSA requires the disability to be severe enough to prevent the individual from working to accept it as “disabling” for Social Security Disability Insurance (SSDI).
 Fortunately, our SSDI attorneys can assist you in determining whether you qualify for benefits.
 It is also possible for the SSA to make exceptions for individuals with conditions not listed as long as they are equally as severe as the accepted conditions.

-How the Severity of Your Condition Is Determined
+How the Severity of Your Condition is Determined

-The SSA evaluates the severity of a medical condition based on its impact on your ability to work.
-If you are unable to move or transport yourself, it is likely that you are unable to work.
-Additionally, if you require help with tasks such as filling out applications, you might be eligible for SSDI.
 The SSA will consider your work experience and capabilities to determine if you are able to perform other types of work.
 For instance, if you previously worked in an office but then switched to construction work, disability might prevent you from performing construction tasks, but you might still be able to do office work.
 To qualify for SSDI, it is usually necessary to be completely unable to work due to a medical condition.

-Other Ways Eligibility Is Determined
+Other Ways Eligibility is Determined

 In Jonesboro, individuals can still apply for disability benefits even if they are capable of completing some job-related tasks.
-The Social Security Administration takes multiple factors into account and does not make definitive determinations regarding disability.
+The Social Security Administration considers multiple factors and does not make definitive determinations regarding disability.
 They recognize that certain disabilities might be more suitable for certain types of work.
-Therefore, those who are able to work in some capacity are not automatically excluded from receiving SSDI benefits.
-The SSA assesses an individual’s earning potential, and eligibility is based on this evaluation.

-How to Calculate SSDI Benefits in Jonesboro
+How to Calculate SSDI Benefits in Jonesboro, AR

 Social Security Administration Calculations